Posts tagged #trademarks

 Switching Business Names: The Surprisingly Long To-Do List That Comes With Rebranding

 You've decided to change your business name.
 Maybe "Kat's Widgets" doesn't capture your expanded line of premium gadgets anymore, or you've outgrown "Mom's Kitchen" now that you're operating three restaurants.
-First, congratulations on your business evolution!
+Congratulations on your business evolution!

 Or, sad face, you didn't thoroughly vet your business name or assess the risk of a similarly named competitor and now have to change it because someone else had the great idea to call their widgets "Kat's Widgets" and has sent you a demand letter.
 They launched their product before you so have senior common law rights AND secured federal registration for their trademark.